brightnetwork-technology-academy/bnta_cohort5a/week_02/day_03/lab-multiple-classes-art-gallery/art_gallery_multiple_classes.md

  - Give the `Gallery` the ability to calculate the value of its collection with a `stock_take()` method.

-Please remember to git commit and push to GitHub regularly.
+Please remember to git commit and push to GitHub regularly (choose one person to host the remote version of your code and use LiveShare to take turns driving/navigating).

+We would like you to submit this lab (use the submission form linked at the top of your classroom Slack).
+Even if you have worked on this lab as as pair/group, please individually submit, both using the same GitHub repo link on the form.